scottcolfer/scottcolfer.github.io/_posts/2019-06-19-blogging-product-leader.md

 ## Result

-I can now articulate what product leadership is, in simpler terms (including how it's different from product management).
+I can now explain what product leadership is, in simpler terms.
+This simple explanation will be the focus of a future post.
-*Let me know if that's of interest and I'll make this summary the focus of my next post :)*

 Simplicity is hard-won.
-Having a space for reflection has helped me to work and re-work the 'stuff' I've experienced over the last few years, moulding it into lessons that I can learn from.
-I've been the audience for my blog posts over the last couple of years, and have used them as a space to try and figure out things that hurt my brain.
+This blog has provided space for reflection.
+Reflection has helped me turn experiences it into lessons I can learn from.
+I have been the main audience for my blog posts over the last couple of years.

 ## Learning